-In Year 3 students choose one elective from Group A and one from Group B. In Year 4, student choose five electives from Group C, pending timetable constraints.
-The above list of elective modules is indicative.
+In Year 3 students choose one elective from Group A and one from Group B. The above list of elective modules is indicative.
 In the event that an elective module is suspended or discontinued, we will communicate the changes to you.
 Further information can be found at: www.imperial.ac.uk/study/apply/course-changes/.